IGS/Chiron/README.md

 This will download the Docker image if you don't already have it, then drop you to a terminal within it.

-# Existing tools/Docker images available (and status)
+# Existing tools/Docker images:

-- humann2 - Installed and tested with 'humann2_test'
-- metacompass - Installed, currently without RefSeq
+- umigs/chiron-humann2
+- umigs/chiron-metacompass
+- umigs/chiron-metaviz
+- umigs/chiron-phlan - Suite of -PhlAn tools, includes:
-- metaphlan2 - Installed and tested with MetaPhlAn2 tutorial on bitbucket
+  - MetaPhlAn2
+  - GraPhlAn
+  - PanPhlAn
+  - StrainPhlAn
-- metaviz - Installed
+- umigs/chiron-qiime2
-- strainphlan - Installed and tested with [tutorial steps](https://bitbucket.org/biobakery/biobakery/wiki/strainphlan#rst-header-how-to-run)
-- qiime2 - Installed (2017.5) and tested with the [Moving Pictures](https://docs.qiime2.org/2017.5/tutorials/moving-pictures/) tutorial

 # Try a Cloud session on Amazon
 The following instructions will help you launch the analysis on Amazon Cloud.